mseminatore/cfirth/README.md

 BEL | emits a BEL char | ( -- )
 BL | prints a space | ( -- )
 CELLS | calculate cell count for array size | ( n -- n )
-CHARS | calculate space needed for n chars | ( n -- count )
+CHAR | put the ascii value of the next character on the stack | ( -- n ) CHARS | calculate space needed for n chars | ( n -- count )
 CONST | define a new constant | ( n -- )
 CR | print a carriage return | ( -- )